History of the Monroe County Library System

 The Monroe County Library System has served the residents of Monroe County since 1934, providing information, recreation and education for all ages.

 The System consists of 16 branch libraries located throughout the county stretching from north to south, east to west and all points in between.
 The library buildings are owned by the local units of government which also provide utilities and furnishings for the buildings.
-The Monroe County Library System provides materials including books, magazines, books on tape, videotapes, computers and other forms of information in each branch.
+The Monroe County Library System provides materials including books, magazines, audiobooks, CDs and DVDs, digital materials, computers and other forms of information in each branch.
 The staff is also provided by the Library System and includes reference and children's librarians in strategic geographic locations.

 The only buildings owned by the Library are the Ellis Library & Reference Center and the Mary K. Daume Library Service Center, which is the headquarters for the administrative staff and the system's distribution facility.